 This guide is for the use of FAA personnel when responding to a bona fide emergency, incident of national significance, or aiding in disaster relief efforts.
-This guide supplements and summarizes FAA Acquisition Management System (AMS); specific policy and guidance for FAA procurement can be found at http://fast.faa.gov.
+This guide supplements and summarizes FAA Acquisition Management System (AMS); specific policy and guidance for FAA procurement is available on the FAST website.